sanity-io/embeddings-index-ui/README.md

 *Caveats*: the semantic search functionality does not honor `options.filter`.

-### Default embeddings index config
+### Default embeddings index configuration

-Default config for the reference inputs can be enabled using plugin configuration:
+You can enable a default configuration for the reference inputs through the plugin configuration.

+Example:

 ```ts
 import {defineConfig} from 'sanity'